Cherry-Machado/Cherry-Machado/README.md

 Hello, GitHub! 👋

-I'm <Cherry MAchado>, a student at Brigham Young University-Idaho interested in <Your Profession/Interests such as: computer science, data science, web development, machine learning, ...>.
+I'm Cherry MAchado, a student at Brigham Young University-Idaho interested in computer and web development.
 Welcome to my GitHub profile!

 ## About Me

-- I'm currently learning ...
+- I'm currently learning Testing and Web Development.
-- My goals are to ...
+- My goals are to get my Bachelor's Degree in Software Development.
-- Ask me about ...
+- Ask me about my professional experience.

 ## Technologies and Tools

-- Proficient in: <List of Programming Languages or Technologies>
+- Proficient in: HTML, CSS, JavaScript, Python, C#.
-- Skills: <Any Other Skills or Tools You Want to Highlight>
+- Skills: Testing, SQL, Wordpress.

 ## Let's Connect!

-- Here is my [LinkedIn](Your LinkedIn Profile Link) profile
-- Here is my [Twitter](Your Twitter Profile Link) profile
+- Here is my [LinkedIn] profile https://www.linkedin.com/in/cherry-machado/

 Feel free to explore my repositories and don't hesitate to reach out.
 Happy coding! 🚀